-As I was traveling throughout the region and since I love taking photos wherever there is water, I decided to devote one day to Nainital and enjoy the natural scenery of at least one of its many lakes.
+As I was travelling throughout the region and since I love taking photos wherever there is water, I decided to devote one day to Nainital and enjoy the natural scenery of at least one of its many lakes.

 Now, being India, could it be just a normal lake?
 Let’s get on.

-In order to fully enjoy the large expanse of open water on Naini Lake, I went on a boat trip, and this is when the captain of the most colorful and shakiest boat I’ve ever taken started telling me the story of the city.
+In order to fully enjoy the large expanse of open water on Naini Lake, I went on a boat trip, and this is when the captain of the most colourful and shakiest boat I’ve ever taken started telling me the story of the city.

-Like the rest of the country, also Nainital was occupied by the British during their colonization that lasted for almost 200 years, until 1947, when Hindustan was divided in two countries, India and Pakistan, division that provoked endless massacres and an ongoing deterioration of Hindu-Muslim relations, and India declared its independence.
+Like the rest of the country, also Nainital was occupied by the British during their colonization that lasted for almost 200 years, until 1947, when Hindustan was divided into two countries, India and Pakistan, division that provoked endless massacres and an ongoing deterioration of Hindu-Muslim relations, and India declared its independence.

 This was the “real-life” story, but, again, being India, I expected more.
 And I wasn’t disappointed.

-The word Nainital can be divided in two words, naini, that in Hindi means “eyes”, and tal, that means “lake”, and it comes from a legend that sees as main characters the Hindu god Shiva, Destroyer of the Universe, and his wife, Parvati.
+The word Nainital can be divided into two words, naini, that in Hindi means “eyes”, and tal, that means “lake”, and it comes from a legend that sees as main characters the Hindu god Shiva, Destroyer of the Universe, and his wife, Parvati.
 As the story goes, Parwati, daughter of King Daksha, held a “Yajna”, that in Hinduism should be a ritual for sacrifice, without inviting Parvati (or Sati) and Lord Shiva.
 Parvati could not bear the insult and furious she crashed into the “Yajna” ground, leaping into the flames and burning to death.

 While Lord Shiva was carrying his wife’s dead body to Kailesh Parvat, Parvati’s eyes fell in the lake, and this is why the city was then called Nainital.

 Apart from being beautiful, Nainital is also very touristy, and as such not really the best place for shopping, not just for the prices that somehow reach unreasonable levels, but for the actual quality of the products.
-I’m particularly referring to the pashminas I saw just on the main road facing the river that were certainly not as good as in other less touristy places.
-Besides, since I wanted to buy only one, they wouldn’t even let me go inside to choose the color I liked, but I had to pick among those they had put on display, only a couple and the worst ones.
+I’m particularly referring to the pashminas I saw just on the main road facing the river that was certainly not as good as in other less touristy places.
+Besides, since I wanted to buy only one, they wouldn’t even let me go inside to choose the colour I liked, but I had to pick among those they had put on display, only a couple and the worst ones.